rticommunity/rticonnextdds-ddsl/README.md

   Install the above, if not present on your system.

+- [Fork](https://help.github.com/articles/fork-a-repo/) and clone the repository.

-- Fork/clone the repository, and setup the client side git hooks.
+- Setup the client side git hooks in you local clone of the repository (fork)

 ```bash
 # setup client side hooks
 cd .git/hooks/
 ln -s ../../build/scripts/pre-commit.lua pre-commit
 ```

-- Build the public API documentation.
+- [OPTIONAL] Build the public API documentation.

 ```bash
 cd doc/